MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-02-23-jsonstoresync-couchdb-databases.md

 Starting with *iFix 8.0.0.0-MFPF-IF201802201451*, MobileFirst Android SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including [Cloudant](https://www.ibm.com/in-en/marketplace/database-management).

-If you are an on-premise 8.0 customer or <a href="https://console.bluemix.net/catalog/services/mobile-foundation">Mobile Foundation Service</a> customer, then read further to learn about the JSONStore <a href="https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/">here</a>.
+If you are an on-premise 8.0 customer or <a href="https://console.bluemix.net/catalog/services/mobile-foundation">Mobile Foundation Service</a> customer, then read further to learn about the JSONStore <a href="https://www.ibm.com/support/knowledgecenter/en/SSHS8R_7.1.0/com.ibm.worklight.dev.doc/devref/c_jsonstore_overview.html">here</a>.

 > **Note:** <br/>
-  This feature is available in Android and cordova-android environments only.
-Support for iOS and cordova-ios will be available shortly.<br/>
+  This feature is available in Android environment only.
+Support for iOS and Cordova will be available shortly.<br/>
 > The use of this feature can be extended to any CouchDB instance.

 ## Setting up the synchronization between JSONStore and Cloudant